dovahcrow/treerite/README.md

 # Documentation

 There's no documentation available yet.
-But you can take a look at the example folder.
+But you can take a look at the example folder and the tests folder.
+The usage should be quite straight forward: you first load the `Predictor` from a shared library of the model.
+Then, load the data from `Vec` or `ndarray::Array2` into `DMatrix`.
+Finally, you do prediction using `Predictor::predict_batch(dmatrix)`.

 # TODO

-- [ ] TreeliteRegisterLogCallback
+- [ ] TreeliteDMatrixCreateFromCSR
 - [ ] TreeliteDMatrixCreateFromFile
-- [ ] TreeliteDMatrixCreateFromCSR
-- [ ] TreelitePredictorQueryNumFeature
-- [ ] TreelitePredictorQueryPredTransform
-- [ ] TreelitePredictorQuerySigmoidAlpha
-- [ ] TreelitePredictorQueryGlobalBias
-- [ ] TreelitePredictorQueryThresholdType